b1zzu/civetta/README.md

 A small service for small business to receive, process and delivers orders.

-## Contributing

-### Running the application in dev mode
+## Running the application in dev mode

-Start the local database for the application:
+Start the database:

 ```shell
 podman run -d --rm \